churchlab/aws-utils/README.md

 Please become very familiar with AWS pricing, especially for [EC2](https://aws.amazon.com/ec2/pricing/on-demand/), [EBS](https://aws.amazon.com/ebs/pricing/), and [S3](https://aws.amazon.com/s3/pricing/).
 We run all our machines in US East (N. Virginia).

-When possible, please do your work and store data on Orchestra, etc. That said, there are cases where AWS is appropriate.
+When possible, please do your work and store data on Orchestra, etc. That said, there are cases where AWS is appropriate, such as for installing custom software, etc.

+## General culture

+Please be efficient, careful, and clean with everything.
+When in doubt, please talk to Gleb.
+It's easy for lots of cruft to accumulate so everyone's help with this is appreciated.
+Please stop machines when you are not using them.
+Please terminate unused instances.
+Please move data to Orchestra when possible.

 ## Naming